adityag16/Neural-Network-for-Regression/README.md

 # Neural-Network-for-Regression
 This task was completed as a group coursework task for the Introduction to Machine Learning course.

 Part 1 involved implementing forward and backward propagation functions for linear, sigmoid and relu layers and then using these to create a MLP.

 Part 2 involved using Pytorch to create and tune a neural network to complete a regression task involving house price predictions.
+Tuning invloved performing hyperparameter search for the configuration that gave the best performance on a held-out dataset (performance metric used was RMSE).

 # Running the code
 Use terminal commands to run the two Python files.